pasichnyi/CleaningWearableDataProject/README.md

 ------------------ | -----------
 README.md          | This file
-run_analysis.R     | Script to produce tidy data sets fulldata.csv       | Full data set obtained by merging train and test data and coupling them with activities and subjects means_and_stds.csv | Subset of the full data - only means and standard deviations are included averages.csv       | Summary for the means and stds - average is counted for each Activity and Subject
+run_analysis.R     | Script to produce tidy data sets fulldata.txt       | Full data set obtained by merging train and test data and coupling them with activities and subjects means_and_stds.txt | Subset of the full data - only means and standard deviations are included averages.txt       | Summary for the means and stds - average is counted for each Activity and Subject

 ## Data description
 ### Data origin